 Update dependencies#

 Why update software dependencies?
-Don’t forget that even docker has a dependency on the operating system, and the operating system depends on the existence of the computer and its hardware, and the hardware exists because it depends on people who manufactured it and put it there.
+Don’t forget that even docker has a dependency on the operating system (typically Linux), and the operating system depends on the existence of the computer hardware (e.g. x86), and the hardware exists because it depends on people who manufactured it and put it there.
 A dependency chain has no base case, except perhaps the big bang.
-The deeper you go the more stable dependencies tend to get (the length of time they have been pinned) though this is not a guaranteed or reliable rule.
+The deeper you go the more stable dependencies tend to get (the length of time they have been pinned) though this is not a guaranteed or reliable rule (no matter how deep a dependency, it can be replaced with a newer dependency that provides equivalent features).

-These other dependencies may even update before you update your software.
-Your hardware is probably pinned for 5-8 years, though it depends (unless you e.g. install more RAM, which won’t break anything).
-Your operating system is probably only pinned for a few weeks at a time; you need to be able to regularly run sudo apt upgrade for security reasons and to keep the whole system up to date in general.
+These other dependencies can easily break your software in an irrecoverable way (though not if it’s built in a maintainable manner).
+Computer desktop hardware is probably pinned for 5-8 years (unless you e.g. install more RAM, which won’t break anything).
+Your operating system is probably only pinned for a few weeks at a time, until you run sudo apt upgrade.
 You don’t pin system packages because you often need your system for many other tasks besides some single application.
 Consider all dependencies, including humans, businesses, and hardware.
 Software may depend on an operating system, a docker image, system-installed packages, manually-installed binaries, user-installed packages, conda packages, pip packages, and shell scripts.
 That is, try to look beyond the first tier of your Supply chain:

 Supply chain